Camping & the Outdoors!

 View the Camp Burton and Camp C.S.
 Klaus Unit Weekend Camping Guidebook for more information on the rules and regulations of short-term camping at Camp C.S.
 Klaus.
 Thank you.

-Camp Burton is a smaller property located just west of Durango, IA.
-This property is only open to Scouting units within the Northeast Iowa Council.
+Camp Burton is located just west of Durango, IA.
+This property has a small and large cabin and is only open to Scouting units within the Northeast Iowa Council.
 Camp Burton gives in-council units a place to camp throughout the year, not just in the summer.

 All reservations must be made through the Council Service Center at least two weeks prior to arrival date to clear calendar.
-All reservations must include a completed reservation form and the $20/weekend fee before they will be considered.
-A form must be turned in for each weekend requested.
-The keys and fire extinguisher must be picked up by 5:00 p.m. on Friday and returned by the following Tuesday.
-View the reservation form and more details on the rules and regulations of staying at Camp Burton.
+All reservations must be made utilizing the online reservation system.
+The keys and fire extinguisher need to be picked up by 5:00 p.m. on Friday and returned by the following Tuesday.
+View the Camp Burton and Camp C.S.
+Klaus Unit Weekend Camping Guidebook on the rules and regulations of staying at Camp Burton.
 Thank you.